zhangchl007/MCW-App-modernization/README.md

 # App modernization

 Contoso, Ltd. (Contoso) is a new company in an old business.
 Founded in Auckland, NZ, in 2014, they provide a full range of long-term insurance services to help individuals who are under-insured, filling a void their founders saw in the market.
 From the beginning, they grew faster than anticipated and have struggled to cope with rapid growth.
 During their first year alone, they added over 100 new employees to keep up with the demand for their services.
-To manage policies and associated documentation, they use a custom developed Windows Forms application, called PolicyConnect.
-PolicyConnect uses an on-premises SQL Server 2008 R2 database as its data store, along with a file server on their local area network for storing policy documents.
+To manage policies and associated documentation, they use a custom-developed Windows Forms application, called PolicyConnect.
+PolicyConnect uses an on-premises SQL Server 2008 R2 database as its data store, along with a file server on its local area network for storing policy documents.
 That application and its underlying processes for managing policies have become increasingly overloaded.

-To allow policyholders, brokers and employees to access policy information without requiring them to VPN into the Contoso network, they recently launched projects to create new web and mobile applications.
-For the web application, they have created a new .NET Core 2.2 MVC web application, which accesses the PolicyConnect database using REST APIs.
-They eventually intend to have the REST APIs be shared across all of their applications, including the mobile application and WinForms version of PolicyConnect.
-They have a prototype of the web application running on-premises, and are interested in taking their modernization efforts a step further by hosting the application in the cloud.
-However, they don't know how to really take advantage of all the managed services of the cloud since they have no experience with it and would like to know how to take what they've created so far and make it more cloud-native.
+Contoso recently started new web and mobile projects to allow policyholders, brokers, and employees to access policy information without requiring a VPN connection into the Contoso network.
+The web project is a new .NET Core 2.2 MVC web application, which accesses the PolicyConnect database using REST APIs.
+They eventually intend to share the REST APIs across all their applications, including the mobile app and WinForms version of PolicyConnect.
+They have a prototype of the web application running on-premises and are interested in taking their modernization efforts a step further by hosting the app in the cloud.
+However, they don't know how to take advantage of all the managed services of the cloud since they have no experience with it.
+They would like some direction converting what they have created so far into a more cloud-native application.

-They have not started development of a mobile app yet, and are looking for guidance on how they can take a .NET developer-friendly approach to implement the PolicyConnect mobile app on Android and iOS.
+They have not started the development of a mobile app yet.
+Contoso is looking for guidance on how to take a .NET developer-friendly approach to implement the PolicyConnect mobile app on Android and iOS.

 To prepare for hosting their applications in the cloud, they would like to migrate their SQL Server database to a PaaS SQL service in Azure.
-Contoso would like to migrate their new web application to the cloud, and optimize that application to run in the cloud, including taking advantage of serverless technologies and advanced security features available in a fully-managed SQL service in the Azure.
-By migrating to the cloud, they hope to improve their technological capabilities and take advantage of enhancements and services that are enabled by moving to the cloud, including adding automated document forwarding from brokers, securing access for brokers to Contoso, allowing access to policy information, and providing easy policy retrieval for a dispersed workforce.
+Contoso is hoping to take advantage of the advanced security features available in a fully-managed SQL service in the Azure.
+By migrating to the cloud, they hope to improve their technological capabilities and take advantage of enhancements and services that are enabled by moving to the cloud.
+The new features they would like to add are automated document forwarding from brokers, secure access for brokers, access to policy information, and reliable policy retrieval for a dispersed workforce.
 They have been clear that they will continue using the PolicyConnect WinForms application on-premises, but want to update the application to use cloud-based APIs and services.
-Additionally, they want to store policy documents in cloud storage for retrieval via the web and mobile applications.
+Additionally, they want to store policy documents in cloud storage for retrieval via the web and mobile apps.

-September 2019
+October 2019

 ## Target audience